TradeControl/tradecontrol.github.io/tutorials/cash-book-web.md

 ### Setup

-When you [initialise the business]({{ site.url}}/tutorials/installing-web#start-up), choose Template 0.
+When you [initialise the business]({{ site.url}}/tutorials/installing-web#start-up), choose the latest HRMC Company Accounts template.
 If your business is already set up, log on as [an administrator]({{ site.url}}/tutorials/installing-web#registrations) and from the menu open **System/Initialisation**.
 This tutorial was constructed in June and the start month was set to May (so y/e April 31st).

 ### Theory

-Trade Control does use the traditional system of double-entry book-keeping to derive the accounts.
-It applies Supply and Demand to money using a Cash/Quantity polarity principle.
+Trade Control does not use the traditional system of double-entry book-keeping to derive company accounts.
+Instead, it applies Supply and Demand to money using a Cash/Quantity polarity principle.
 This method has distinct advantages generally.
 In relation to accounting:

 - anyone can check the accounts for correctness
 - the algorithms can calculate tax and capital on a transaction grained basis from a genesis transaction